top of page

 History of Atlanta Historic Dance

-My name is Kat Nagar and I am the director of Atlanta Historic Dance.
-I love to perform, teach and choreograph historic dance.
-I'm also a historic costumer and create some of the costumes you'll see in performance.
+Kat Nagar is the director of the Atlanta Historic Dance Company.
+She is a performer, teacher, and choreographer of historical social dance.
+As well as a dance historian, she is also a historical costumer and creates some of the costumes you'll see in performance.

-I was a classically trained dance for 17 years who discovered historic dance at Ga.
+She was a classically trained dancer for 17 years before discovering historical dance at Ga.
 State University.
-I performed with the Georgian Dancer for three years and continued my studies at Stanford's Baroque Music and Dance Workshop and with Consort de Dance Baroque in London, England.
-I studied and performed Mid-Victorian dance with the Stately Vintage Dancers and took over the group, for a while, when the director retired.
-I have attended workshop covering other eras and have been lucky enough to perform with many performance groups such as History Now, Triple Step Studios, the Atlanta Jazz Preservation Society, Down South Swing and Big City Burlesque and Vaudeville.
+She performed with the Georgian Dancers for three years and continued her studies at Stanford's Baroque Music and Dance Workshop, and with Consort de Dance Baroque in London, England.
+She performed Mid-Victorian dance with the Stately Vintage Dancers and eventually took over the group when the director retired.
+She has performed dance styles, from the 1920s-1960s with History Now, Triple Step Studios, the Atlanta Jazz Preservation Society, Down South Swing and Big City Burlesque and Vaudeville.

-My dance partner, Chris Wilson, and I met at one of those workshops and we started Atlanta Baroque Dance in 1998 to focus on performances of 17th and 18th-century court and country dance.
-I started Atlanta Historic Dance in 2010 to offer performances from the 1500’s up through the 1960’s.
+Kat Nagar and Chris Wilson formed the Atlanta Baroque Dance company in 1998 to focus on performances of 17th and 18th-century court and country dance.
+The company name changed to Atlanta Historic Dance 2010 to reflect the wider range of dance eras, 1500’s up through the 1960’s.

 bottom of page